dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 selector |= ((is_ldt_selector & 0b1) << 2);
 ```

-The `is_ldt_selector` field can be set to tell the cpu this selector referrences the LDT (local descriptor table) instead of the GDT.
+The `is_ldt_selector` field can be set to tell the cpu this selector references the LDT (local descriptor table) instead of the GDT.
 We're not interested in the LDT, so we will leave this as zero.
 The `target_cpu_ring` field (called RPL in the manuals), is used to handle some edge cases.
 This is best set to the same ring the selector refers to (if the selector is for ring 0, set this to 0, if the selector is for ring 3, set this to 3).

 It's worth noting that in the early stages of the kernel we only be using the GDT and kernel selectors, meaning these fields are zero.
 Therefore this calculation is not necessary, we can simply use the byte offset into the GDT as the selector.